 This podcast is sponsored by Price Video Services and USC Bedrosian Center, and continues our ongoing efforts to bring policy and its impact into the public discourse.

-Erin Mavian on LA#itself Well, hello and goodbye, LA#itself listeners.
+by Brettany Shannon Erin Mavian on LA#itself Well, hello and goodbye, LA#itself listeners.
 Today is our final episode of this fall’s limited series podcast during which we’ve delved into how our digital culture is, as it implies, a cultural shift, one bearing daily ramifications on how we construct – literally and metaphorically – our cities.
-Quite serendipitously, we…
+Quite…

 Los Angeles Hashtags Itself, a six-episode, limited series podcast, looking at Angeleno organizations leading trend of using digital media for urban & social development.
 Digital media are fast becoming the for material and social placemaking.